USDA-ARS-NWRC/smrf/docs/getting_started/CONTRIBUTING.rst

 To create a new release on `Pypi.org <https://pypi.org/>`_, follow these steps:

 #.
-Create a new release for weather_forecast_retrieval
+Create a new release for `smrf`
 #.
-Name the tag and release the version number, for example `v0.7.0 <https://github.com/USDA-ARS-NWRC/weather_forecast_retrieval/releases/tag/v0.7.0>`_
+Name the tag and release the version number, for example `v0.12.0 <https://github.com/USDA-ARS-NWRC/smrf/releases/tag/v0.11.0>`_
 #.
 Add documentation about the release and why it's different from the previous.
    Especially highlight any changes that will break existing integrations.
 #.
 Publish new release which will trigger a build to release to PyPI